 12. In the exceptional case of adultery (vs. 32).

-13. It is difficult, if not impossible, to receive the claim that a first century, Jewish man would have any affinity towards homosexual and transgender convictions with a straight face.
+13. It is difficult, if not impossible, to receive, with a straight face, the claim that a first century, Jewish man would have any sympathy for homosexual and transgendered concerns.

 14. Consistent with his teaching on divorce as we have considered: “whosoever shall put away his wife.”

 15. Though in my opinion this would not violate anything Jesus taught.